To run things smoothly here at pxleyes, we've set up some simple guidelines.

 A reference is a photo (no artwork like drawings or paintings) which you use to create an entry.
 They can either be yours (if so you'll have to post it in the SBS) or a copyright free photo from sites like SXC and FLICKR (if so, you'll have to post a link).

-A reference may be used to look and study how an object / animal / person and so on is constructed.
+A reference image can be used to look and study how an object / animal / person and so on is constructed.
 To study the proportions, the materials (f.i. hair, cloth), to see how materials behave (f.i. how water flows and shines).
-In short, you may use a reference to look and study.

 You are allowed to use non-copyrighted photos.
 It is not allowed to use copyrighted photos, artwork and so on.
 It's not a shame to use a reference, but if you do you, must post this reference, either as a link or, if the photo is yours, you must post this photo uncut in the SBS.